pieterjanvc/seq2mgs/readme.txt

 --- SETUP.SH ---
 Run the setup.sh script to verify all dependencies and to test the pipeline.
+THe first time a database will be created in the dataAndScripts folder

 Arguments [h|t]
  -h Read the help documentation